Joseph Marvin: Assistant Sports Information Director

-Davidson, N.C. – The second year of the Bill Khayat era at Brevard got underway last night despite multiple efforts from mother nature.
+Davidson, N.C. – The second year of the Bill Khayat era at Brevard got underway despite multiple efforts from mother nature.
 Originally slated to begin at 7:00 pm, the Saturday night showdown did not get underway until 7:52 pm due to a lengthy lightning delay prior to kickoff.
 More severe weather moved into the area close to the end of the second half, with only 1:17 left in the 2nd quarter.
 After approximately an hour delay, the action got back underway, as both coaches agreed to 12 minute quarters in the second half to speed things along due to the delays.

 It proved to be a tale of two halves for the Tornados.
 Hampered by a slow start, Brevard was dug into an early 13-0 deficit off of two long rushing touchdowns by Wesley Dugger (67 yds.) and William Hicks (57 yds.)
 Davidson went on to score 34 unanswered points in the first half of action, returning an interception in addition to a rushing and passing score.